 Head of Auditing Office

-- Environmental penalties and related disputes
+1. Major penalties for environmental protection and related disputes

 2. Significant penalties or non-monetary sanction due to the legal violation.